 The average return since inception delivered by BCAI has been 9.6% and 10.8% at CATCo.
-It would appear that BCAI's strategy, of investing in both retrocessional reinsurance and reinsurance with some ILS exposure, has enabled it to generate steady returns.
-It has also helped it to develop a presence in the reinsurance market that could be useful in generating business going forward.
+Our sense is that BCAI's strategy of investing in both retrocessional reinsurance and reinsurance with some ILS exposure has enabled it to generate steady returns.
+It has also enabled it to develop a presence in the reinsurance market that ought to be helpful in generating attractive business going forward.
 CATCo, in contrast to BCAI, has focused on retrocessional reinsurance and at the high severity low frequency end of the market.
-In recent years, this has paid well but conversations with BCAI's manager suggest that rates have been under significant downward pressure.
-Enthusiasm by buyers for this sort of cover may now be waning although a large market loss event could rekindle appetite in this area of the market.
+In recent years, this has paid well but our sense is that rates have been under significant downward pressure.
+We also suspect that the enthusiasm of the buyer for this sort of cover is now waning.
+A large market loss event could change things and rekindle appetite in this area of the market.